 I see it as a chance to collaborate, and all the best people are together here in Nashville.
 Anything in the music industry is going to be a challenge, but as far as living in Nashville I definitely think it’s been great to be able to dive into the community and become as much of a part of it as I can.”

 M-O: In terms of your songwriting.
 Do you have a specific process when writing songs, or does it tend to vary from song-to-song?

 Karianne: “It definitely varies.
 I’m usually more lyrical than anything.
-The words will come to me first most of the time, but there’s been many songs that I decided I wanted to write and I just sit down at the piano and see what comes to me.
+The words will come to me first most of the time, but there’s been many songs that I decided I wanted to write and I just sit down at the Piano Lessons In My Home and see what comes to me.
 If I get a good feeling to what I’m playing, I’ll put words to it.
 But most of the time when inspiration hits me that’s when I have my strongest songs.
 And that usually happens with lyrics and a melody, rather than a chord progression.”

 M-O: You just released a new single titled Cactus.
 Can you tell us a little bit about the inspiration behind the song?

 Karianne: “Absolutely.
 Cactus kinda came to me while visiting my hometown of Palmdale.
 After being gone for a long time, I was just stopping by the grocery store on my way to my friend’s house and I was just struck with nostalgia.
 It just seemed like everything was still the same, and it all took me back to where I was when I lived there (growing up).
 So that comes with its own obstacles.

 When I wrote this song, I sent the melody and the lyrics to my co-writer and he really liked it.
 I just hope that it gives people some inspiration for overcoming the obstacles you’re faced with.”

 M-O: Do you have any upcoming shows or projects you’re currently working on that you’d like to share with the readers?